|Title: ||Polymer-based Dry Electrodes for Biopotential Measurements|

 |Issue Date: ||29-Nov-2016 |

 To avoid these drawbacks of the wet electrodes, various types of dry electrodes have been introduced.
 In this thesis, dry electrodes fabricated from a flexible conductive polymer are presented.
-The elastic properties of the conductive polymer ensure user comfort, while the conductivity of the polymer does away with the need for any extra conductive coating layer, which often flakes off during use.
+The elastic properties -especially the flexibility- of the conductive polymer ensure higher user comfort than obtained by rigid metal electrodes.
+The conductivity of the polymer does away with the need for any extra conductive coating layer, which often flakes off during use.
 Electrodes with various pin-shapes (length, width, density) are fabricated for different applications.
 Various additives have also been added to the polymer, and additive type and quantity are optimized to obtain low contact impedance and good mechanical properties for better comfort and skin contact.

 Impedance measurements on phantoms and human skin are carried out for impedance characterization.
 The electrodes with optimal material composition, i.e. polymer containing 43% of carbon, show only ~10 times higher electrode/skin impedance than that of wet electrodes.
 Applying abrasive gel or lotion with the polymer dry electrodes and producing sweat before the measurements reduce the impedance of polymer electrodes.
 However, the impedance does not remain low because the agents reducing the impedance (gel, lotion or sweat) disappear with time.
 The influences of these skin pretreatments and sweat processes on the electrode/skin impedance with time are investigated by modelling the recorded impedance with the equivalent electrical circuits.